-- 1822C27\6: C27 skarn anomaly This hole has the highest TREO recorded at 1.49% at 2m of intervals over 1% TREO and 4 m of intervals all over 0.1% TREO. - 1822C27\2: C26 skarn anomaly This hole has 1m over 1% TREO but has a massive 45m of intervals over 0.1% TREO. - $\Diamond$ 1822C26\1: C26 skarn anomaly This hole has 18m of intervals over 0.1% TREO. - ♦ 1822C26\3: C26 skarn anomaly This hole has 11m of intervals over 0.1% TREO.
+- 1822C27\6: C27 skarn anomaly This hole has the highest TREO recorded at 1.49% at 2m of intervals over 1% TREO and 4 m of intervals all over 0.1% TREO. - 1822C27\2: C26 skarn anomaly This hole has 1m over 1% TREO but has a massive 45m of intervals over 0.1% TREO. - ♦ 1822C26\1: C26 skarn anomaly This hole has 18m of intervals over 0.1% TREO. - ♦ 1822C26\3: C26 skarn anomaly This hole has 11m of intervals over 0.1% TREO.

 The C27 skarn anomaly, which is the larger of the two skarn prospects, has been modeled to a conceptual Exploration Target of 76 Mt to 92 Mt of skarn with grades ranging from 0.05 % to 1 % Total Rare Earth Elements Oxide (TREO).
-This conceptual C27 skarn anomaly Exploration Target was generated by geologically modelling in 3 dimensions using the drill hole intersections of the C27 skarn anomaly.
+This conceptual C27 skarn anomaly Exploration Target was generated by geologically modelling in 3 dimensions using the drill-hole intersections of the C27 skarn anomaly.
 This allowed volumes representing the C27 skarn to be generated.
 These modelled volumes were then turned into the tonnages quoted by using a likely range of densities for this skarn material of 2.5 to 3.0 g/cm3.
-All references contained herein with respect to the potential quantity and grade of the conceptual exploration target for the C27 skarn anomaly derived by any method is at this stage of development is conceptual in nature.
-At the present time, there has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.
-Any exploration target tonnages mentioned in this document are not mineral resources as defined in National Instrument 43-101 -- Standards of Disclosure for Mineral Project (NI 43-101).
+It is important to note that the tonnages and grade quoted in this exploration target is are conceptual in nature, there has been insufficient exploration to define this fully as a mineral resource and that it is uncertain if further exploration will result in the full target being delineated as a mineral resource.